britneydang/HandsonProject-Covid19/README.md

 2. Data Ingestion from HTTP - data set #1
 - I will ingest the data sets from HTTP (https://www.ecdc.europa.eu/en/covid-19/data) to Azure Data Lake
+- ADF -> Manage -> New Linked Services -> Select HTTP -> Leave as default for integration runtime, and copy paste the URL into BASE URL